 The change is showing on the chauffeur drive terms and conditions page here.

-As a reminder, Emirates no longer has its own UK credit card.
-However, you can earn Emirates Skywards points by converting Membership Rewards points earned from selected UK American Express cards.
-These are:
+Emirates Skywards does not have a UK credit card.
+However, you can earn Emirates Skywards miles by converting Membership Rewards points earned from selected UK American Express cards.

 Thanks Rob….
 ARN – SIN October/November 2019 with Qsuites Thank you Thank you Thank you